 Provide rinsate tanks of adequate number and size as needed for the type of operation, allowing for separation of non- compatible agrichemicals.
-Rinsate tanks shall be located so that any spillage or overflow drains to the sump.

 Manufactured Components

 Manufactured tanks and components will be structurally sound, capable of withstanding all anticipated loads, and constructed of suitable materials for their intended use.
 Base the tank sizes on the farm owner or operator agrichemical needs.